-Grand Priory of the Americas > Priory of the Western United States > Commandery of the Sierras
+Grand Priory of the United States and Central America > Priory of Western United States > Sierras Commandery

 - Renown Children’s Hospital Pediatric Family Room for the Pediatric ICU: This provided furniture for parents and friends of children while they are waiting to visit their child or friend in in intensive care. $15,000.

 - The Assistance League: Help equip the new food pantry building for the Pantry program.
 This program provides food for indigent seniors. $12,000.

 - Washoe County Child Advocacy Center: The donation furnished the waiting room and carpeted the building.
 This program is a single location where a child who has been abused or raped can see doctors, health professionals, police and district attorneys.
 This program minimizes the need for the child to tell their story many times to different people at different locations. $30,000.

 - High Sierra Industries and Washoe Ability Service Center: This is a merged organization that serves physically and mentally challenged people.
 The Commandery donation is for the furnishing of a new building. $30,000.